 Talk to an Online Learning Advisor

-Before ever deciding to enroll at a particular school, make sure you speak to someone from the program you’re considering as well as any other advisors that could shed light on the process.
+Before enrolling at a particular school, speak to someone from the program you’re considering as well as other advisors that could shed light on the process.
 Some of the topics you should ask about include technical requirements, online delivery style (asynchronous vs. synchronous), support services available to online students, and options for completing any clinical requirements, if applicable.
 Be sure you speak to a learning advisor or program administrator rather than an admissions representative, as these professionals are tasked with getting you to enroll rather than providing a realistic idea of what online learning entails.

 Q: Will this program help me achieve my career goals?

 A: The advisor should highlight specific outcomes related to your intended career and demonstrate concrete ways in which the school’s program helps you achieve your goals.